viniciosanacleto/Porto/README.md

 <a name="Quality-Attributes"></a>
 ###Quality Attributes

 - Reusable Code (Modules of Business Logic).
 - Simple files and folders structure.
-- Fast Development.
+- Fast Development (Easy to implement new features).
-- Easy Maintenance.
+- Easy Maintenance (Easy to adapt changes).
 - Super Scalable (Easy to modify and add features).
 - Zero Technical debt (Low communication between Developers).
 - Easy to Test.